Sub and supercritical stochastic quasi-geostrophic equation: Weak solutions in the general case

-where in the first inequality we used $div u=0$ and $\int|\theta|^{p-2}\theta\Lambda^{2\alpha}\theta\geq0$ (c.f.
-[Re95, Lemma 3.2]) as well as Young's inequality in the second inequality.
-Then by the Burkholder-Davis-Gundy inequality and Minkowski's inequality we obtain

-Here in the fourth inequality we used (Gp.1) and Young's inequality.
-By Gronwall's lemma, the assertion follows. $ \Box$
+where in the first inequality we used $\operatorname{div} u=0$ and $\int|\theta |^{p-2}\theta\Lambda^{2\alpha}\theta\geq0$ (cf. \cite{Re95}, Lemma~3.2) as well as Young's inequality in the second inequality.
+Then by the Burkholder--Davis--Gundy inequality and Minkowski's inequality, we obtain\looseness=-1 \looseness=0 Here, in the fourth inequality, we used (Gp.1) and Young's inequality.
+By Gronwall's lemma, the assertion follows. \end{pf*}